The full-text article is available at:

 Addressing the Problem

 National health parity legislation will reduce some, but not all, of the barriers to providing quality mental health treatment, as the dynamics of mental health care access vary.
-Policymakers and others should focus
+Policymakers and others should focus on ensuring adequate health coverage as well as an adequate supply of providers in local communities.

 About the Study